eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Peer-to-peer communication of the Provider public key (trust anchor) means that every Relying Party individually decides to trust each Provider.
-The Relying Party then obtains the Provider’s public key via a manual or automated process agreed between the Provider and the Relying Party, for instance by downloading it from the Provider’s website.
+The Relying Party then obtains the Provider's public key via a manual or automated process agreed between the Provider and the Relying Party, for instance by downloading it from the Provider's website.
 A peer-to-peer process has the advantages of flexibility and low overhead.
 However, it is hardly scalable and therefore not suitable for attestations such as PIDs, mDLs, diplomas, or health insurance cards, for